Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 ## Step 2.
 Flash Kit with pre-compiled Matter Application

 1. Download the attached [chip-psoc6-lock-example.hex](/assets/chip-psoc6-lock-example.hex) (open link and "Download raw file") hex-file do your PC.
 This hex-file is a pre-compiled image for the PSoC62S2 Board, based on the Matter SDK v1.1.
-It will use the Matter credentials stored on the OPTIGA&trade; Trust MTR.
+It will use the Matter credentials stored on the OPTIGA&trade; Trust M MTR.
 2. Install the ModusToolbox™ toolset:

 > [Infineon ModusToolbox™](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) is a collection of easy-to-use software and tools enabling rapid development of Infineon MCUs, covering applications from embedded sense and control to wireless and cloud-connected systems using AIROC™ Wi-Fi, AIROC™ Bluetooth® and AIROC™ Wi-Fi and Combo devices.